'Pretty disastrous': Marketing expert on the damage to the Spark brand

 "When we were getting the feed delivered via satellite, the picture was perfect.
 When it was delivered via broadband, it wasn't perfect.
 As a consumer, what conclusion am I supposed to draw from that?"

-Goodale also doesn't buy the fact that the issues are limited to rural viewers, saying that his experience was in Auckland's Titirangi was average at best.
+Goodale also doesn't buy the fact that the issues are limited to rural viewers, saying that his experience in Auckland's Titirangi was average at best.

 "I splashed out on the Rugby Pass and then proceeded to have fuzzy picture every few minutes and the feed blanking out," he says.